Dosage Form: capsule

 Chickenpox: Three randomized, double-blind, placebo-controlled trials were conducted in 993 pediatric patients aged 2 to 18 years with chickenpox.
 All patients were treated within 24 hours after the onset of rash.
-In 2 trials, acyclovir was administered at 20 mg/kg 4 times daily (up to 3,200 mg per day) for 5 days.
-In the third trial, doses of 10, 15, or 20 mg/kg were administered 4 times daily for 5 to 7 days.
+In two trials, acyclovir was administered at 20 mg/ kg four times daily (up to 3,200 mg per day) for 5 days.
+In the third trial, doses of 10, 15, or 20 mg/kg were administered four times daily for 5 to 7 days.
 Treatment with acyclovir shortened the time to 50% healing; reduced the maximum number of lesions; reduced the median number of vesicles; decreased the median number of residual lesions on day 28; and decreased the proportion of patients with fever, anorexia, and lethargy by day 2.
 Treatment with acyclovir did not affect varicella-zoster virus-specific humoral or cellular immune responses at 1 month or 1 year following treatment.

-Herpes Zoster Infections: acyclovir is indicated for the acute treatment of herpes zoster (shingles).
+Herpes Zoster Infections: Acyclovir capsules, USP are indicated for the acute treatment of herpes zoster (shingles).

-Genital Herpes: acyclovir is indicated for the treatment of initial episodes and the management of recurrent episodes of genital herpes.
+Genital Herpes: Acyclovir capsules, USP are indicated for the treatment of initial episodes and the management of recurrent episodes of genital herpes.

 Acyclovir is contraindicated for patients who develop hypersensitivity to acyclovir or valacyclovir.